 The tradition in Australian country music circles had been for some touring artists to take one or more stage names, for example David Kirkpatrick became Slim Dusty and Roger Hogan became Dusty Rankin.
 The Baragwanath / Barry-Goanna name gave me a ready-made stage name.
 A good friend, Liz Cox, screen printed barry goanna on the front of a black sleeveless top which I later took to wearing whilst on stage and while riding the band’s penny farthing bicycle into the many towns we played at all around Australia.

-I should declare before I proceed that do really like goannas, and was very concerned that Bill Jones regularly shot them for no obvious reason, though they are predators.
+I should declare before I proceed that do really like goannas, and was very concerned that Bill Jones claimed to regularly shot them for no obvious reason, though they are predators.
 For those not from Australia, goannas (the word derives from an Australian alteration of iguana found in South America) are a family of rather large monitor lizards (with 25 species ranging from 20cm to 2m) with sharp teeth and long claws.
+The goannas at Coopers Creek we’re very big.

 At first Barry Goanna was just a catchy stage name, but a year or so later I came round to the idea that I was more comfortable having ‘Goanna’ than ‘John’ as my middle name, and proceeded to change it formally to Barry Goanna Golding by Statutory Declaration.
 I do enjoy having the endemic Australian name, Goanna on my Australian passport and drivers licence.
 There was a lot of tittering in Melbourne University’s Wilson Hall in 1999 at my PhD graduation ceremony when my full name was read out.
 It also makes for some interesting exchanges in formal ‘name checking situations’ such as when voting.